 Cholesterol Goodies And Baddies

-When doctors talk about a cholesterol test, they are actually talking about a test that measures “bad” (LDL) and “good” (HDL) cholesterol, total cholesterol, and triglycerides (a different type of fat).
-If your bad cholesterol is high and your good cholesterol low, then you are at higher risk of heart attack or stroke.
+When doctors talk about a cholesterol test, they are actually talking about a test that measures the different types of fat or lipids in your blood.
+Research has shown that certain fats and lipids are associated with a higher risk of heart attack or stroke.

 Colorectal Cancer Screening Can Save Your Life

-In 2016, the American Cancer Society estimates more than 95,270 Americans will develop colon cancer, and 39,220 rectal cancer.
+In 2017, the American Cancer Society estimates more than 135,430 Americans will develop colorectal cancer with about 50,260 people dying from the disease.
 Women have a lifetime risk of approximately 4.4%.
 While the risk for women is slightly less than that for men (lifetime risk of colorectal cancer is 4.7% for men), that risk can be reduced with regular screening.

-Routine screening is recommended for all adults aged 50 through 75; earlier screening is recommended for people with inflammatory bowel disease (such as Crohn's disease or Ulcerative colitis), a genetic syndrome such as familial adenomatous polyposis (FAP) or hereditary non-polyposis colorectal cancer (Lynch syndrome), or who have a close family member who has had colorectal polyps or colorectal cancer.
+The USPSTF recommends screening for colorectal cancer starting at age 50 and continuing through to age 75; earlier screening is recommended for people with inflammatory bowel disease (such as Crohn's disease or Ulcerative colitis), a genetic syndrome such as familial adenomatous polyposis (FAP) or hereditary non-polyposis colorectal cancer (Lynch syndrome), or who have a close family member who has had colorectal polyps or colorectal cancer.

 Screening may involve either a test that detects blood in your stool (called a fecal occult blood test), or a procedure such as a sigmoidoscopy or colonoscopy that inserts a narrow, hollow, flexible tube up your bottom to look at the inside lining of your bowel.
 Screening increases the chance that cancer will be detected early, while it is still treatable, and also allows for the removal of polyps (small growths that protrude from the bowel wall), which are precursors to cancer.